 Pamela’s experience spans a number of leading technology, transportation and industrial companies including Sun Microsystems, Novell, Chrysler Corporation, General Motors, and the Dow Chemical Company.
 She was a member of Chrysler’s award-winning team integral to a corporate repositioning and the launch of a record number of products.

-In addition to her venture and startup work, Pamela is also a noted author, speaker and regular contributor on the topic of women’s health.
-Her writing has appeared in FORTUNE, STAT, The Huffington Post, and The New York Times as well as WIRED.
-In July 2015 she was named a top health blogger by Time, Inc.’s Health Magazine.
+In addition to her venture and startup work, Pamela is also a noted author, speaker and regular contributor on the topic of women’s reproductive health.
+Her writing has appeared in The New York Times, FORTUNE, STAT, WIRED, The Huffington Post and Marie Claire as well as a number of professional journals.
+In 2015 she was named a top health blogger by Time, Inc.’s Health Magazine.